 Western puroresu fans are significantly divided about whether Yoshitsune's push was too short or too long.
-His title drop to Hayato Fujita was even more controversial, as at the time Fujita was not as popular overseas as he was in Japan, and clearly not in the line of Yoshi (see Rescued From The Scrappy Heap below).
+His title drop to Hayato Fujita was even more controversial, as at the time Fujita was not as popular overseas as he was in Japan, and clearly not in the level of Yoshi to Western eyes (see Rescued From The Scrappy Heap below).

 Most of the IWC thinks The Great Sasuke still has good matches, but a big portion believes he should retire and stop doing senile shenanigans before he kills himself.